“The Power of One”

 - KEEP (Katonah Education Exchange Program) in partnership with Kakenya Center for Excellence – Founded by Kakenya Ntaiya and based in Kenya, the center provides primary schooling for girls from the town of Enoosaen and fosters awareness to break the cycle of destructive cultural Kenyan practices such as genital cutting and forced early marriages.
 KEEP is sponsoring 32 girls in the fifth grade.

-- Support Connection of Yorktown Heights – Founded by Katherine Quinn, Support Connection provides free health and wellness programs and emotional support groups for women and their families affected by breast and ovarian cancer.
+- Support Connection of Yorktown Heights – Support Connection provides free health and wellness programs and emotional support groups for women and their families affected by breast and ovarian cancer.

 - The Running Goddess Scholarship – Open to Westchester and Putnam County students, this scholarship is offered to an athletic, high school senior female interested in majoring in the college sciences.